BY

 Third, you need to choose the appropriate method for calculating your car tax write-off.
 The ATO allows two main methods: the logbook method and the cents per kilometre method.

-The logbook method is based on the actual expenses and business use percentage of the car, while the cents per kilometre method allows you to claim a fixed rate for each business kilometre, up to a maximum of 5,000 kilometres per year.
+The logbook method is based on the actual expenses and business use percentage of the car.
+In contrast, the cents per kilometre method allows you to claim a fixed rate for each business kilometre, up to a maximum of 5,000 kilometres per year.

-How Does Your Business Structure Affect Your Tax Deduction Claim?
+How Does Your Business Structure Affect Your Tax Benefits?

-When claiming tax deductions for a business vehicle, you need to consider both your business structure and who owns the car.
+When claiming tax deductions for a business vehicle, you must consider your business structure and who owns the car.
 This will impact your calculation method, eligible expenses, and fringe benefits tax obligations.

 For sole traders and partnerships, you must exclude any private use of the vehicle.
 You can choose to calculate deductions using either the cents per kilometre method, capped at 5,000km, or the more detailed logbook method for higher business kilometres.